sylikc/jpegview/readme.txt

 - New command line parameter '/autoexit'.
 If passed, ESC key will terminate JPEGView also if a slideshow is running or an animated GIF is playing.
   Additionally it will auto-terminate JPEGView after the slideshow has finished when combined with the '/slideshow' command line parameter.
   Thanks to SourceForge user manuthie for implementing this.
+- New placeholders that can be used in user commands:
+  %exepath% : Path to EXE folder where JPEGView is running
+  %exedrive% : Drive letter of the EXE path, e.g. "c:"

 [1.0.29]
 Bugs fixed: